Forensic Psychiatry, Psychiatric IME, Fitness for Duty/Threat Assessment Expert Witness

 Specific references provided on request and with relevancy to case at hand.

-Board Certified in Psychiatry by the American Board of Psychiatry and Neurology (since 1977)
+Diplomate in Psychiatry, American Board of Psychiatry and Neurology

 Awards & Honors